|Nutritional Guidelines (per serving)|

 - 1 small can pineapple (chunks, drained, or 1+1/2 cups fresh pineapple chunks)

-- Optional: handful raw shrimp (generous amount, shells removed)
+- Optional: a handful of raw shrimp (generous amount, shells removed)

 - 3 to 4 tbsp. chicken stock (or vegetable stock, if vegetarian/vegan)